ELL Instructional Strategies: Improving Vocabulary Improves Reading Fluency

-Nonnative speakers of English who are in an ELL classroom face struggles with reading in English even if they are already strong readers in their native language.
-The natural tendency is for the reader to translate the words into the native language in their head as they reads.
-This practice slows the reader down and keeps the focus on individual words as opposed to overall meaning of the text.
+Non-native speakers of English who are in an ELL classroom face struggles with reading in English even if they are already strong readers in their native language.
+The natural tendency is for the reader to translate the words into the native language in their head as they read.
+This practice slows the reader down and keeps the focus on individual words instead of the overall meaning of the text.
 The reader becomes preoccupied with decoding and translation, losing all but the most rudimentary reading comprehension, requiring re-reading and slowing the whole process down considerably.

 ELL Instructional Strategies

 Using Vocabulary to Improve Reading Fluency

 ELL teachers need to help their readers develop fluency, which is the ability to read swiftly with minimal decoding and absorb meaning as one scans the text the first time.
 Without a strong English vocabulary from which to draw, the English Language Learner is limited considerably in their ability to scan a text without extensive decoding.
 Therefore, it makes sense for the ELL teacher to use every tool in their knapsack to help their students increase their vocabulary.